 The Stop Out level depends on your account type:

-• Standard Account → Stop Out at 30%
+Standard and Zero Accounts → Stop Out at 30%

 This typically happens when the market moves against your position and there isn’t enough margin left to maintain your trades.